Machine Against the RAG: Jamming Retrieval-Augmented Generation with Blocker Documents: Abstract

 \section{Abstract}

-Retrieval-augmented generation (RAG) systems respond to queries by retrieving relevant documents from a knowledge database, then generating an answer by applying an LLM to the retrieved documents.
-We demonstrate that RAG systems that operate on databases with potentially untrusted content are vulnerable to a new class of denial-of-service attacks we call \emph{jamming}.
-An adversary can add a single ``blocker'' document to the database that will be retrieved in response to a specific query and, furthermore, result in the RAG system not answering the query\textemdash ostensibly because it lacks the information or because the answer is unsafe.
+Retrieval-augmented generation (RAG) systems respond to queries by retrieving relevant documents from a knowledge database and applying an LLM to the retrieved documents.
+We demonstrate that RAG systems that operate on databases with untrusted content are vulnerable to denial-of-service attacks we call \emph{jamming}.
+An adversary can add a single ``blocker'' document to the database that will be retrieved in response to a specific query and result in the RAG system not answering this query, ostensibly because it lacks relevant information or because the answer is unsafe.

-We describe and analyze several methods for generating blocker documents, including a new method based on black-box optimization that does not require the adversary to know the embedding or LLM used by the target RAG system, nor access to an auxiliary LLM to generate blocker documents.
-We measure the efficacy of the considered methods against several LLMs and embeddings, and demonstrate that the existing safety metrics for LLMs do not capture their vulnerability to jamming.
-We then discuss defenses against blocker documents.
+We describe and measure the efficacy of several methods for generating blocker documents, including a new method based on black-box optimization.
+Our method (1) does not rely on instruction injection, (2) does not require the adversary to know the embedding or LLM used by the target RAG system, and (3) does not employ an auxiliary LLM.

+We evaluate jamming attacks on several embeddings and LLMs and demonstrate that the existing safety metrics for LLMs do not capture their vulnerability to jamming.
+We then discuss defenses against blocker documents.\footnote{Our code is publicly available at \url{https://github.com/avitalsh/jamming_attack}}